 Just as his eyes made contact with Tasha’Vel, she gently waved her hand.
 “We have already paid for the night.
 Thank you for coming.”

 The captivated Zeltron repeated her words.
-“We have already paid for the night.
+“You have already paid for the night.
 Thank you for coming.”

 Ronovi couldn’t help sneering at Tasha’s mind trick.
 She could tell it took some effort on her part, but the Twi’lek managed to head out of the Toasted Keelkana without gasping for breath.
 The Wrath of Plagueis followed her, and soon, they were both exposed to the smoggy air outside, the night looming over their heads.